-Many public appointments are regulated and monitored by the Commissioner for Ethical Standard in Public Life in Scotland (CESPLS).
+Many public appointments are regulated and monitored by the Ethical Standards Commissioner (ESC).
 Recruitment processes for these regulated public appointments are overseen by our public appointments team.

 More information and details of how to apply for positions on public body boards is available on our public appointments website.

 We undertake both general and targeted outreach events to increase awareness of public appointments.
 For more information on these events and for all other enquiries, please contact us: